russ-schumacher/ats641_spring2022/lab1.md

 We'll start by plotting a surface map from 0300 UTC 11 December 2021 over the eastern part of the US.
 I've provided an example notebook that you can use for this (adapted from a MetPy example): [https://github.com/russ-schumacher/ats641_spring2022/blob/master/lab1/Station_Plot.ipynb](https://github.com/russ-schumacher/ats641_spring2022/blob/master/lab1/Station_Plot.ipynb).
 You'll also need the file with all of the surface observations (in METAR format, which MetPy nicely decodes), here: [https://github.com/russ-schumacher/ats641_spring2022/blob/master/lab1/metar_20211211_0300.txt](https://github.com/russ-schumacher/ats641_spring2022/blob/master/lab1/metar_20211211_0300.txt).

 Go through the steps in the notebook to get your surface map.
 Print it out, or if you have a tablet with a pencil you could do the analysis that way too.
+(If you don't have easy access to a color printer, let Russ or Allie know.)

 Analyze the map given the guidelines below.
 For this analysis, focus on the synoptic-scale features by keeping your contours fairly smooth.
 - Draw isobars in solid black lines at 4 hPa intervals.